 For the following degree programs, a pre-study internship must be completed:

-- Ecotrophology (4-week internship by the start of the 3rd semester)
+- B.Sc.
+Ecotrophology (4-week internship by the end of the 3rd semester)

-- Landscape Architecture and Environmental Planning (8-week internship by the start of the 4th semester)
+- B.Eng.
+Landscape Architecture and Environmental Planning (8-week internship by the end of the 4th semester)

 Aptitude can be determined in a discussion or a letter of motivation, for example.
 Some degree programs require a letter of recommendation or references.

 For most of the part-time continuing education degree programs, it is necessary to have one or more years of professional experience.